Personal Requirements

 Example of a recruitment process: (this can vary slightly depending on the brigade)

-- Expression of interest are reviewed
+- Expression of interest are reviewed by Brigade

-- Review of complete application
+- Review of completed application.

-- Successful members start a 6 month probation period
+- Successful members start a 6-month probation period.

 - CFA induction